-They made the comments as the Communist Party of China Central Committee and the State Council, the country's Cabinet, released a document on Wednesday detailing a total of 31 measures to drive development of private enterprises, which include breaking down market barriers and protecting rights of entrepreneurs abroad.
+They made the comments as the Communist Party of China Central Committee and the State Council, the country's Cabinet, released a document on Wednesday detailing 31 measures to drive the development of private enterprises.
+Notably, the guidance encourages entrepreneurs to look to the "Jinjiang experience" to actively explore innovation.

 According to the latest data from the State Administration for Market Regulation, the nation's top market regulator, the number of registered private enterprises exceeded 50.93 million by the end of May.

 The guidance also said that more efforts will be made to support private companies in expanding their overseas business and engaging in overseas projects in an orderly manner.